hashicorp/packer-plugin-vmware/README.md

 # Packer Plugin for VMware Desktop Hypervisors

 The Packer Plugin for VMware Desktop Hypervisors is a plugin for creating virtual machine images for use with VMware [desktop hypervisors][desktop-hypervisors], VMware Fusion Pro and VMware Workstation Pro.

-The plugin includes two builders for creating virtual machine images, depending on your desired
+The plugin includes two builders for creating virtual machine images, depending on your desired strategy:
-strategy:

-- [`vmware-iso`][docs-vmware-iso] - This builder creates a virtual machine, installs an operating system from an ISO, provisions software within the operating system, and then exports the virtual machine as an image.
-This is best for those who want to start by creating an image.
+- [`vmware-iso`][docs-vmware-iso] - This builder creates a virtual machine, installs a guest operating system from an ISO, provisions software within the guest operating system, and then exports the virtual machine as an image.
+Use this builder to start by creating a new image.

-- [`vmware-vmx`][docs-vmware-vmx] - This builder imports an existing virtual machine (from a`.vmx`
-  file), runs provisioners on the virtual machine, and then exports the virtual machine as an image.
+- [`vmware-vmx`][docs-vmware-vmx] - This builder imports an existing virtual machine, runs provisioners on the virtual machine, and then exports the virtual machine as an image.
+Use this builder to start from an existing image as the source.
-  This is best for those who want to start from an existing virtual machine as the source.
-You can feed the artifact of this builder back into Packer to iterate on an image.

 ## Supported Hypervisors